python-trio/sphinxcontrib-trio/docs/source/index.rst

 or similar from being detected as generators (see `bpo-30359
 <https://bugs.python.org/issue30359>`__).

-Added a test suite.
+Added ``:no-sniff-options:`` option for when the heuristics go wrong anyway.

-Fixed many bugs found by the test suite.
+Added a test suite, and fixed many bugs... but I repeat myself.

 v0.9.0 (2017-05-11)